ThobesForBros/Wired-for-Perfection/perfectionism.md

 *The waiter nods and turns to leave, but MC’s gaze follows him, a flicker of frustration crossing his face as he mutters to himself.*

-**MC (whispering to himself)**
+**Kamal (whispering to himself)**
 I wish HadidaH could fix my brain too.

 *As he speaks, the lights above flicker.
 The soft buzzing of the café dims, and an unsettling chill fills the air.
 The lights dull to a flickering, cold hue.
-MC’s eyes widen, but he doesn't recoil.
+Kamal’s eyes widen, but he doesn't recoil.
 Instead, there’s an almost intrigued look on his face.
 The waiter suddenly stops, his body going still, too still.
 His head tilts, unnaturally, and the faint hum of the scooter’s interface echoes through the air.*

-**MC (shocked)**
+**Kamal (shocked)**
 HadidaH.

 *The waiter’s lips move, but it’s not his voice that comes out.
 It’s the distorted, layered voice of HadidaH, speaking through him with an unnatural calmness, almost sweet in tone.*